-The majority of Greece outside of the islands and Athens is relatively untouched by tourists.
-One of these areas is the southern Peloponnese peninsula.
 The Peloponnese region is a vast peninsula in Greece full of pristine rugged beaches, mystic ancient sites, and dramatic landscapes from just about every corner.
-This Peloponnese road trip itinerary will take you through many of the most bucket-list-worthy destinations and truly show you Greece off the beaten path.
-Continue reading this article to prepare to spend 5 to 7 days in the Peloponnese.
+This route will take you through many of the most bucket-list-worthy destinations and truly show you Greece off the typical tourist trail.

 How Many Days in the Peloponnese?